Mario Balotelli slams Lazio fans after Brescia game halted over offensive chants

 After the game, Balotelli took to social media to condemn the incident.

-He said: "Is a loss that hurt but we will come back stronger and we are on the right way!
+He posted on Instagram: "Is a loss that hurt but we will come back stronger and we are on the right way!

 "Lazio fans that were today at the stadium SHAME ON YOU! #saynotoracism"